Staying Motivated While Staying Home

 Time for change sign

-As important and useful as habits are, they can also keep up stuck in our comfort zones.
+As important and useful as habits are, they can also keep us stuck in our comfort zones.
 If you’re lacking in motivation, your routines might not be serving you anymore.
 Try changing something up.

 Maybe your reasons for starting certain habits have changed or disappeared.
 Maybe there’s something new you can learn to improve your business or your downtime.
 Who knows?
 You may find out that something you feared or even hated in the past is now exciting and interesting.
 Or you may discover something amazing that you never even knew existed.

 I’ve been working on this point over the summer.
-I’ve changed up my service offerings by learning some new skills, and redesigned a few things on this site.
+I’ve changed up my service offerings by learning some new skills and redesigned a few things on this site.
 (Check out my new services page here if you’re interested!)

 Habits can keep up stuck in our comfort zones.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *